 Self-communication (self-talk).
-You can communicate to motivate with yourself!
+You can communicate to motivate yourself!
 Talk to yourself in ways that avoid self-criticism.
 Find something positive in your effort.

 Exemplary and good communication takes more effort than "short-cut" or poor communication.
 Moderated humor can be useful.
 Good communication is not always "all business"...it can be fun and enjoyable.
+Do not overdo it.

 Ask appropriate questions to clarify confusion.
 Appropriate: Can you help me to better understand your point of view?
-Inappropriate: Do you have anything sensible to add?
-(This implies previous comments have not been sensible and is personally invalidating)
+Inappropriate: Do you have anything sensible to say? (implies that previous comments have not been sensible and invalidates the person).